dimitri-nicolo/calico/v2.0/usage/configuration/bgp.md

 This document describes the commands available in `calicoctl` for managing BGP.
-It is intended primarily for users who are running on private cloud and would like to peer {{site.prodname}} with their underlying infrastructure.
+It is intended primarily for users who are running on private cloud and would like to peer {{site.tseeprodname}} with their underlying infrastructure.

 This document covers configuration of: